Jump to section:

 Procedure for Requesting Sponsor Approval for Project Changes

 The criteria below determine whether you are attempting significant changes to your project.
 All project changes that meet any of the requirements below require formal requests and approval from the sponsor.
-Requests for changes to the project must be countersigned by an institutional representative from SPS before the investigator contacts sponsor.
+Requests for changes to the project must be countersigned by an institutional representative from SPCS before the investigator contacts sponsor.

 The budget is an estimate of the spending plan for the project.
 Often, actual spending varies from the categorical budget breakout.
 The terms of your award will dictate how much the actual project expenditures may vary from the cost categories of the award budget.